Watchung Reservation: Enchanted Forest and other apocryphal tales

-Other tales of hauntings and witchcraft abound in the Reservation, as well as apocryphal tales of black magic and teenage devil worship.
+Other tales of hauntings and witchcraft abound in the reservation, as well as apocryphal tales of black magic and teenage devil worship.
 Some arose likely in relation to real-life teenage murder and suicide in the area, such as in nearby Houdaille Quarry (Jeannette DePalma).
 According to one true-crime writer, "Throughout the 1970s and up into the 2000s, there were reports of 'devil worship' in [Watchung Reservation].
 There are police reports and newspaper accounts to back that up.
 So it was all going on in this hot spot of weird, paranormal activity."
-Some say 13 witches are buried beneath the stretch of road that runs from Watchung to Scotch Plains by the Reservation.
+Some say 13 witches are buried beneath the stretch of road that runs from Watchung to Scotch Plains by the reservation.

 Recreation

 While there are recreation areas within the reservation, much of the 1,945 acre (7.8 km2) parcel is forested, and the reservation is managed for the preservation of its natural resources.

 The most popular recreational activities in the reservation are hiking and horseback riding on its many trails.

-Fishing, kayaking and boating is permitted on Lake Surprise, Moxon Pond, and Seeley's Pond.
+Fishing, kayaking, and boating are permitted on Lake Surprise, Moxon Pond, and Seeley's Pond.

-Biking on the hilly paved road through Watchung Reservation is popular; off-road mountain biking is illegal.
+Biking on the hilly paved road through Watchung Reservation is popular; biking on the trails is illegal.

 Climbers within the state have been drawn to the bouldering opportunities on the cliffs along the brook and Diamond Hill Road at the Watchung's western boundary, although climbing is technically prohibited by the county.